lgmorand/workshop-aca/_entries/02-04 createrevision.md

 ![Revision App](/media/lab1/revisionpond.png)

+Note that changes made to a container app fall under one of two categories: revision-scope and application-scope changes:
+- Revision-scope changes are any change that triggers a new revision (e.g Changes to containers, Add or update scaling rules, Changes to Dapr settings...),
+- Application-scope changes don't create revisions (e.g Changes to traffic splitting rules, Turning ingress on or off, Changes to secret values...).

 ### Create your first revision

-Let's create and deploy a second version of the Hello World application with a different layout and split traffic between the two revisions.
-The first revision will be the one already created in the first steps.
-The second one will have to be pulled from `mcr.microsoft.com/azuredocs/aci-helloworld:latest`.
+Let's create and deploy a new version of the Hello World application with a different layout.
+To do so you will have to deploy a new container within our application, meaning that we're doing a revision-scope change.
+This new version of our application can be found on docker hub `mavilleg/acarevision-helloworld:acarevision-hellowold`.

-The scenario here above presumes the container app is in following state:
-- Ingress is enabled, which makes the container app available via HTTP.
-- The first revision is deployed as Revision 1.
-- After the container was updated, a new revision was activated as Revision 2.
-- Traffic splitting rules are configured so that Revision 1 receives 50% of the requests, while Revision 2 receives the remaining 50%.
+Once this new revision is provisionned we will configure an even split of the traffic between the two revision

 {% collapsible %}
 Go to the revisions management blade on the left inside of the apps panel.